Redhill Grange

+Redhill Grange is a suburb of Wellingborough, Northamptonshire.
+Colloquially referred to as Redhill, the area is situated just north of the town's Redwell area, 10 miles from Northampton.

 History

 Redhill Grange is a small private housing area of just under 400 homes, located approximately a mile and a half north of the centre of Wellingborough.
 The site is predominantly surrounded by farmed land, although there are also adjacent areas of woodland and hedgerows.
 The Great Harrowden Brook runs along the southern edge of the side whilst to the east there is an area of farmland followed by the Finedon Road industrial estate.